kismetd/dotfiles-and-configs/README.md

 # dotfiles-and-configs
-Reusable config files for personal use
+Reusable config files or references to some configs.